gvwilson/thirdbit/fiction/maddy-roo/index.md

 left to right,
 right to left.
 The forest was where they had caught up with Dockety.
-There must be cameras inside the pillars---which meant that the bots could have been watching them since, since forever!
+There must be cameras inside the pillars—which meant that the bots could have been watching them since, since forever!

 "Oh," she said without realizing it